The next time you plan a trip to Thailand, you may want to consider doing away with Bangkok and heading north to Chiang Mai instead.

 Chiang Mai is the largest city of northern Thailand and the former home of the Lanna kingdom.
 Chiang Mai is quickly gaining popularity as a well-loved southeast Asian destination.
 In fact, many visit once and end up never leaving.

 You’ll discover a whole new kingdom where old meets new; modern buildings and artistic graffiti stand side by side with shimmering golden temples.
 However, it can get humid; the best time to visit is between October and April.
 Flights from Bangkok only take a quick hour, and this route is served by a handful of regional and domestic airlines.
-Book using your credit card, and you may even be able to snap up a great promo!

 Make sure to pack an appetite, because Chiang Mai is renowned worldwide for its unique cuisine.
 Once here, do away with the traditional pad Thai, tom yum soup, and papaya salad that you can find elsewhere in the country.
 There is so much more to the flavours of Northern Thailand, whose cuisine been greatly influenced by its neighbours China, Laos, and Burma.